willydlw/sdrgnuradio/ook/readme.txt

 Description: convert floating point magnitude to binary waveform.

+This program adds a variable and blocks to the rx_iqfile_demodulation_trigger_output.grc program.

+Program Variables added:

+threshold	0.3

+Program blocks added:

 Binary slicer block takes a floating point input and outputs a byte with a value of 1 (hexadecimal notation 0x01) if the input value is greater than or equal to 0.0.
 In all other cases, the output byte is a 0 (ox00).